 Stanford Libraries maintains a site license to RefWorks.
 If you are new to RefWorks, then you may want to start with the new (beta) RefWorks, which was released in 2016.
 (See below for more information.)
 To get started with the current (legacy) RefWorks, use your Stanford email to create your RefWorks account.
 For more information see the RefWorks LibGuide or view a RefWorks video tutorial.

 Additional help is available directly from RefWorks via email or phone toll free: 800-521-0600, ext.
 7440 or direct 734-997-4440

 The initial release of a "new" RefWorks platform became available on January 18, 2016.
 The current (legacy) RefWorks platform is unaffected: new accounts may be created and existing RefWorks accounts remain unchanged.
-The new RefWorks is expected to receive updates throughout 2016 which will add current (legacy) RefWorks features now lacking in the new RefWorks, i.e. ability to attach image files, ability to attach multiple files to a record, ability to display the interface in non-English languages, etc. The legacy RefWorks platform is expected to retire in January 2018.
+The new RefWorks is expected to receive updates into 2017 which will add current (legacy) RefWorks features now lacking in the new RefWorks, i.e. ability to create multiple accounts; ability to attach image, audio, and video files; ability to attach multiple files to a record; ability to browse and search indexes for author, periodical title, or descriptor; ability to apply global edits; ability to de-duplicate upon import; etc. The current (legacy) RefWorks platform is expected to retire in 2018.